 106 To Hien Thanh Street, Ward 15, District 10

-Grilled dishes in Vietnam are usually cooked by charcoal, straw or wood, instead of using the oven.
-In these dishes, the food is often sliced or chopped so that it can get cooked quickly.
-Vietnamese people are really interested in grilled food because it can keep the freshness and nutrition from the raw ingredients.
-If you are going to visit Vietnam, don’t forget to add these grilled dishes to your must-try list.
+Grilled dishes in Vietnam are usually cooked with charcoal, straw, or wood instead of using the oven.
+The food is often sliced or chopped in these dishes to get cooked quickly.
+Vietnamese people are interested in grilled food because it can keep freshness and nutrition from the raw ingredients.
+If you visit Vietnam, don’t forget to add these grilled dishes to your must-try list.